iissnan/hexo-theme-next/README.md

 > Show a feed link.

-This feature rely on [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) plugin, you should install it first.
+Set `rss` field in theme's `_config.yml`, as the following value:

+1. `rss: false` will totally disable feed link.
+2. `rss:  ` use sites' feed link.
+This is the default option.

     Follow the installation instruction in the plugin's README.
 After the configuration is done for this plugin, the feed link is ready too.

+3. `rss: http://your-feed-url` set specific feed link.

 ## Configuration